genropy/genropy_saved/docs/genro/bag/nodes.rst

 	>>> rocknode=mybag.getNodeByAttr('color','grey')
 	>>> nodes=mybag.getNodes()

-	The :meth:`getNodes` method implements the Bag's property nodes:
+	The :meth:`Bag.getNodes` method implements the Bag's property nodes:

 	>>> mybag.getNodes() == mybag.nodes
 	True

-	.. module:: gnr.core.gnrbag.BagNode

 	If you have a node instance you may use one of the following methods:

-	* :meth:`hasAttr`: check if a node has the given pair label-value in its attributes' dictionary.
+	* :meth:`BagNode.hasAttr`: check if a node has the given pair label-value in its attributes' dictionary.
-	* :meth:`setAttr`: receive one or more key-value couple, passed as a dict or as named parameters, and sets them as attributes of the node.
+	* :meth:`BagNode.setAttr`: receive one or more key-value couple, passed as a dict or as named parameters, and sets them as attributes of the node.
-	* :meth:`getAttr`: return the value of an attribute.
+	* :meth:`BagNode.getAttr`: return the value of an attribute.
 You have to specify the attribute's label.
 If it doesn't exist then it returns a default value.
-	* :meth:`delAttr`: delete the attribute with the passed names.
+	* :meth:`BagNode.delAttr`: delete the attribute with the passed names.
-	* :meth:`getLabel`: return the node's label.
+	* :meth:`BagNode.getLabel`: return the node's label.
-	* :meth:`setLabel`: sets the node's label.
+	* :meth:`BagNode.setLabel`: sets the node's label.
-	* :meth:`getValue`: return the node's value.
+	* :meth:`BagNode.getValue`: return the node's value.
-	* :meth:`setValue`: set the node's value.
+	* :meth:`BagNode.setValue`: set the node's value.

 	>>> print papernode.hasAttr('color')
 	False